|Nutrition Facts (per serving)|

 - Brandy butter will keep in the refrigerator in an airtight container for two to three weeks.

-- You can also freeze this butter for a few months for later use.
+- You can also freeze this butter for up to three months for later use.
+Just make sure it's in a well-sealed container.
+Defrost in the refrigerator and use it within a week.